-A dessert that truly embodies the resourecfulness and diversity of generations gone by, cuscuz doce is a wholesome, filling dessert, prepared by Brazilian families during the winter, for warmth and comfort.
+A dessert that truly embodies the resourcefulness and diversity of generations gone by, cuscuz doce is a wholesome, filling dessert, prepared by Brazilian families during the winter, for warmth and comfort.

 Its core ingredient is tapioca, a starch from the cassava root.
-This is boiled in water with milk, sugar, grated cocount, milk, and condensed milk, to create a sweet, wholesome pudding.
+This is boiled in water with milk, sugar, grated coconut, milk, and condensed milk, to create a sweet, wholesome pudding.